wp-plugins/dont-muck-my-markup/readme.txt

 4. In the right sidebar underneath the "Featured Image" box, toggle the checkbox labeled, "Disable auto-formatting for this page/post."
 5. Update the page/post.
 6. Enjoy your newfound control!

+== Changlong ==

+1.1
+- Bugfixes
+	- Added white space so that checked="checked" should no longer be buggy